 Going for a lightweight and compact solar charger is a no-brainer; that is what portability is all about.
 But besides considering size, you should consider the effective surface area.

 Solar panels with high effective surface areas receive relatively more sunlight than those with lower effective surface areas.
-Of course, a panel that receives more sunlight is likely to produce more solar power.
+Of course, large solar panels that receive more sunlight are likely to produce more solar power.

 But how do you combine portability with high effective surface areas?
 Get solar chargers with foldable solar panels.
 When you want portability, you fold the panels.
-Then when you want a high effective surface area, you unfold the panel.
+Then when you want a high efficiency you unfold the panel.

 The conversion efficiency of solar chargers basically defines how much of the incident sunlight their solar panels convert to solar power.
 Generally, the higher the conversion efficiency of the panel of a solar charger, the better its use of incident sunlight is.